IOS' filament winder

 IOS is also building a series of new filament winders.
 When complete, the new winders will drastically increase IOS' propellant tank production rate.

 IOS' Composite Room

-In addition to filament winding, IOS also uses the hand-layup method for the manufacture of its composite rocket components.
+In addition to filament winding, IOS also uses the hand-layup method for the manufacture of some composite rocket components.
 Fiberglass fabric, carbon fabric, epoxy, and phenolic resin are used to build these parts.
-IOS has built fairings, tanks, ablative combustion chamber, and ablative nozzles using the hand-layup method.
-Hand-layup is more labor-intensive than filament winding, but facilitates rapid prototyping and easy construction of complex parts.
+Hand-layup is more labor-intensive than filament winding, but facilitates rapid prototyping and easy construction of some complex parts.

 Static test: CPM main rocket engine

 Every IOS rocket engine is designed, tested, and built in-house.
 IOS had two dedicated, fully-instrumented static engine test sites at the Mojave Air and Space Port.
 Each rocket engine is ground tested and certified before integration into a launch vehicle.

 The aluminum rocket engine injector components are mass produced using CNC methods.
 Other engine components, including the ablative engine combustion chamber and nozzles, are manufactured using filament winding manufacturing techniques.